-- Demonstrate functional knowledge across distinct content areas of psychological research.
+- Demonstrate functional knowledge across distinct subfields of psychological research.

-- Demonstrate the ability to describe key theoretical ideas and empirical findings in a variety of areas of psychology.
+- Demonstrate key theoretical ideas and empirical findings in a variety of areas of psychology.

 - Develop analytical thinking skills for interpreting observed psychological phenomena.

-- Demonstrate the ability to identify alternative explanations and adjudicate between these alternatives based on empirical evidence.
+- Identify alternative explanations and decide between these alternatives based on empirical evidence.

-- Demonstrate the ability to review the literature and develop testable hypothesis.
+- Review the literature and develop testable hypothesis.

-- Demonstrate the ability to organize and analyze data using statistical methods and statistical software.
+- Design experiments to test hypothesis, collect data using a variety of methods, and analyze data using statistical methods and software.

-- Develop effective writing skills for the communication of ideas, including in a foreign language, and finding pertinent to psychological research.
+- Develop effective writing skills for the communication of scientific ideas and findings.

 - Demonstrate an understanding of professional and ethical responsibility.

-- Demonstrate the ability to understand the impact of psychological theory and research on real world problems.
+- Understand the impact of psychological theory and research on real world problems.

-- Recognize the need for and the ability to engage in life-long learning.
+- Appreciate the need for and engage in life-long learning.